admiralorbiter/the_undertow/readme.md

    python tools/run_pipeline.py --status
    ```

-   Note: The first run will download ML models (sentence-transformers, etc.) which may take a few minutes.
+   Note: The first run will download ML models (sentence-transformers, spaCy) which may take a few minutes.

-7. **Run the application**
+8. **Run the application**

    ```bash
    python app.py